 Improved LS flexibility – lengthening of the erector spinae and the middle gluteal as it causes a downward swing of the pelvis (these 2 muscles are important in propulsion so their lengthening improves their ability in athletic exercises) – improves lumbar spine flexors countering the restriction in lumbar movement – abdominal wall strengthening – rectus abdominus and oblique’s and sublumbar strengthening – psoas and iliacus (iliopsoas) – important in lumbosacral and hip function

-Therefore improving effectiveness of hind end propulsion and strength
+Therefore improving the effectiveness of hind-end propulsion and strength

-In general a multitude of varied dynamic exercises should be utilized to improve balance, proprioception, straightness and strength of the horse.
+In general a multitude of varied dynamic exercises should be utilized to improve the balance, proprioception, straightness, and strength of the horse.
 Long and low is useful in certain situations both physically and mentally and like all exercises should be used with mindfulness of the individual horse.

 It is also important that all muscles maintain the ability to contract, stretch and relax.
 Any muscle in a constant state of contraction will lead to imbalances in the body.
 So it is important to do complimentary exercises. i.e long and low combined with hay high or weight shifting onto the hind quarters.